mhorpheus/test/DFIR-GDPR.md

 	- Search for document with a title containing "subprocessors".
 	- In case of a trouble, DPA document contains "Sub-processors" section with a link to a list.

-In theory, each GDPR bound contract should have those 2 documents as attachments.
+In theory, each GDPR bound contract should have those two documents as attachments.

-All IBM external tools (eg. Box) XFIR is using, as well as all IBM Partners (such as Carbon Black, Crowd Strike, etc)  are listed in the Subprocessors list.
+All IBM external tools (eg. Box) that XFIR is using, as well as all IBM Partners (such as Carbon Black, Crowd Strike, etc)  are listed in the Subprocessors list.
 The fact, that particular subprocessor is on that list, means that it has applied adequate security and data protection measures recognised by GDPR and country specific data protection laws.
 For this reason, we as IBM employees can use it to handle GDPR bound cases.

 ## XFIR Operations for GDPR Constraint Cases